noken-travel/strapi/docs/v3.x/concepts/services.md

    */

   async update(params, data, { files } = {}) {
-    const validData = await strapi.entityValidator.validateEntityUpdate(
-      strapi.models.restaurant,
-      data
-    );
-    const entry = await strapi.query('restaurant').update(params, validData);
+    const entry = await strapi.query('restaurant').update(params, data);

     if (files) {
       // automatically uploads the files based on the entry and the model await strapi.entityService.uploadFiles(entry, files, {
         model: 'restaurant',
-        // if you are using a plugin's model you will have to add the `source` key (source: 'users-permissions') });
+        // if you are using a plugin's model you will have to add the `plugin` key (plugin: 'users-permissions') });
       return this.findOne({ id: entry.id });
     }